 Nutrition

-Brittanys require a balanced diet that contains a combination of protein, carbohydrates, fats, vitamins and minerals.
-As energetic and athletic dogs, Brittanys benefit from a diet that includes a good amount of high-quality protein to support muscle development and maintenance.
 Generally, adult Brittanys should have a diet consisting of about 20–25% protein.
 For specific advice on your Brittany’s nutritional needs, consult your veterinarian.
-They can provide personalised recommendations based on your dog’s individual health status, age, and activity level.
+They can provide personalized recommendations based on your dog’s health status, age, and activity level.

 Grooming

 The Brittany’s coat is dense, flat, or wavy, with feathering on the legs and ears.
-A thorough brushing once or twice a week using a slicker brush or a pin brush should suffice to keep their coat healthy and tangle-free.
-During shedding seasons, more frequent brushing may be required to remove loose hair and reduce shedding.
+Thorough brushing once or twice a week using a slicker brush or a pin brush should suffice to keep their coat healthy and tangle-free.

 Exercise

-Brittanys are high-energy dogs that require regular exercise to maintain their physical and mental health.
+Brittanys, being high-energy dogs, demand regular exercise to maintain their physical and mental health.
 A minimum of one hour of physical activity per day is recommended, which can include brisk walks, jogs, or play sessions in a secure, fenced area.
-In addition to physical exercise, Brittanys need mental stimulation to prevent boredom and destructive behaviour.
-Puzzle toys and interactive games can help to keep their minds active and engaged.

 Training